YvesCoding/vuescroll/README.md

 	Vue.use(vuescroll)
 ```
-And then, wrap the content you want to scroll.
+Wrap the content you want to scroll.
 ```html
 <div class="container">
     <vue-scroll :ops="ops">